Graduate Counselling and Applied Psychology (GCAP) 672

 - Lesson 1: Theoretical and Research Foundations in Group Counselling

-- Lesson 3: Diversity, Competence, and Ethics in Group Counselling
+- Lesson 3: Transition and Working Group Stages

 To receive credit for GCAP 672, students must submit all of the course assignments.
-The passing grade for the course is 70% and students must obtain of 70% on each summer institute activity to pass the course.
+The passing grade for the course is 70%.
 The assessment structure for GCAP 672: Group Counselling and Process Skills is based on the following course activities, with the percentage weighting of each activity as indicated.
 Your final grade for the course will be a composite mark based on your performance in these course activities.

 |Assignment 1: Group Counselling Manual Part 1||25%|

 |Assignment 2: Group Counselling Manual Part 2||30%|